 Please make sure you understand all dates related to this 2019 event in AUGUST, WITH pickup May 15th in Winfield, WV.

 Selection will be based on quality of application based on the a panel of judges within and outside of Heart of Phoenix.

 You must be 18 to apply.
-18-24 are able to apply for the amateur division only.
+You must be over 24 to apply for the Pro division.

 Address Line 2

 Saint Kitts and Nevis

 Trinidad and Tobago